Pachinko (novel): Historical context

 Pachinko takes place between the years of 1910 and 1989, a period that includes both the Japanese occupation of Korea and World War II.
 As a historical novel, these events play a central role in Pachinko, influencing many characters' decisions.

 In an interview, Lee noted that the history of Korean-Japanese people demonstrates "exclusion and otherization".

+The historical background of Pachinko spans the transformation of Korea from a Japanese colony into a divided peninsula, as well as the development of the Korean community in Japan.
+Korean migration to Japan expanded during the colonial period, initially through largely voluntary migration for employment and education and later through wartime forced mobilization.
+After Japan's defeat in 1945, Koreans who remained in Japan experienced a changing legal status while the Korean peninsula was divided into competing states.